International Workers’ Day

-Everybody loves to spend time on their hobbies–no matter whether you love shopping, diving, going to the cinema, travelling, hiking, or one of thousands of other leisure activities, you probably spend a large part of your life figuring out how to it more often.
+Everybody loves to spend time on their hobbies!
+It doesn’t matter if it is a love of shopping, diving, going to the movies, traveling, hiking, or one of thousands of other leisure activities.
+Many people probably spend a large part of their lives figuring out how to do it more often.

-Unfortunately, however, the truth is that in order to have the money to do what you love to do, you also have to work.
-Of course, there are some lucky people among us truly love their jobs, but regardless of how much we enjoy doing our jobs, we have to do them.
-But we should also remember that each and every little job we do is necessary and valuable to society, from garbage man to nurse to teacher to policeman.
+Unfortunately, however, the truth is that in order for most people to have the money to do what they love to do in their spare time, it is necessary to be gainfully employed.
+Of course, there are also some lucky people on the earth who truly love their jobs!.
+But regardless of how much people enjoy doing their jobs, they simply have to be done.

 The History of International Workers’ Day

-May 1st, on the other hand, was chosen for International Workers’ Day to commemorate the Haymarket affair of May 4th 1886 in Chicago, when an unidentified person threw a bomb at the police, who responded by opening fire on the workers, killing four of them.
-Today, International Workers’ day is celebrated on every continent.
+May 1st, on the other hand, also known as May Day, was chosen for International Workers’ Day to commemorate the Haymarket affair of May 4th 1886.
+This event took place in Chicago, Illinois, in the US during a workers’ strike when an unidentified person threw a bomb at the police who had gathered for crowd control.
+The police then responded by opening fire on the workers, killing four of them and injuring many others.

 How to Celebrate International Workers’ Day